Surgical stress: History

 Loss of nitrogen (urea) was observed already in the 1930s in fracture patients by the Scottish physician David Cuthbertson.
 The reason for the patients' catabolic response was not understood at the time, but later attention was turned to the stress reaction caused by the surgery.

 The evolutionary background is believed to be that a wounded animal increases its chance of survival by using stored energy reserves.
 The stress reaction thus initiates a catabolic state by an increased release of catabolic hormones.
 Additionally immunosuppressive hormones are also released.

 In a surgery patient, the stress reaction is considered detrimental for wound healing.
 However, surgical stress reduced mortality from endotoxin shock.
 Today, development of new surgical techniques and anaesthetic protocols aim to minimise the surgical stress reaction.

+Physiology of surgical stress response

+Surgical stress begins with tissue damage that leads to either a neurohormonal or immunologic responsePart of the neurohormonal response involves the release of catecholamines and the activation of the RAAS system while the other involves the cortisol released and a feedback mechanism on the HPA axis.
+Both can eventually lead to a specific immune response involving T Helper cells.
+The immunologic response is categorized as innate or specific – with the innate response releasing acute phase reactants and inflammatory markers such as TNF alpha, IL-1,6,8 CRP and fibrinogen.
+The main cells in the specific immune response include TH1, TH2, and, Cytotoxic and B cells.